gfphoenix/i2d/README.md

 # SOME EIXSTING PROBLEAMS:
 1. mouse scroll is handled not correctly!
 2. there is a "jumping" when moving an object by mouse.
-I don't know why
+I don't know why. (fixed)

 # RE-DESIGN OR OPTIMIZE ???
 I want the ActionManager and Scheduler are owned by Scene, not globally.